 If requested by regulators as pre-requisite for clinical studies, in vivo tests in a non-human primate model.

-Production of GMP quality test batches of the most promising candidates in the EU or the European Economic Area of the most promising therapeutics solution.
+Production of batches of the most promising vaccine candidates under GMP [1] standard in the EU or the European Economic Area.

 First in human clinical safety studies demonstrating a clear regulatory pathway for market authorisation.
 Attention should be paid to critical biological and social factors such as sex, age, ethnicity and disability.

 Participation of third countries where viruses addressed in the proposal are endemic or where outbreaks have occurred or are ongoing is encouraged.